‘Fall Guys’ will join ‘Fortnite’ maker as Epic Games acquires Tonic Games Group

 “We’ll now have the full power of Epic Games to help us take the game to new (dizzying) heights,” Mediatonic wrote on its site.

 The deal could also mean more crossovers between games.
-“Fortnite,” “Rocket League” and “Fall Guys” have all incorporated content from other intellectual property in the past.
+“Fortnite,” “Rocket League” and “Fall Guys” have all incorporated content from other intellectual property (IP) in the past.
 “Fortnite” has its collaboration with Marvel and Star Wars, to name a few.
 “Rocket League” has done a crossover event with “Fortnite.”
 Fall Guys has previously featured costumes from indie game “Cuphead.”

+“Epic essentially becomes the equivalent of a digital theme park. ...
+It is developing a content portfolio that has an aesthetic consistency of bright, colorful, and fun online game play,” said Joost van Dreunen, founder of video game investment firm New Breukelen, “It stands to reason that large IP holders like Disney and others will want to explore releasing special events and activities.”

 Mediatonic declined to comment on whether the deal means “Fall Guys” will eventually go free-to-play, as “Rocket League” did after its acquisition.
 Currently the game costs $19.99 on Steam and can be played for free on PlayStation with a PlayStation Plus subscription ($9.99 per month).